 You would not want the lumber of your new house to end up in the bellies of a gang of termites.
 Well!
 Then you need to coat them with some of the readily available chemicals that contain boron.
 Boron application safeguards your home’s wooden articles, not only from wood-boring beetles like termites but also shield them against fungi (wet rot, white and brown) that cause wood decomposition.

 Application of borate chemicals to your lumber shields the wood before the unwanted visitors arrive.
 Borate compounds are unique.
 In markets, they are generally found in powder form that can be readily dissolved in water.
 These chemicals are extracted from naturally occurring minerals.
 Once the borate solution is shielded on bare wood, it soaks profoundly into the wood.
-The extent and depth of incursion depend on factors like a number of applications, the interior moisture content of wood niche, the texture and kind of wood and the temperature of wood.
+The extent and depth of incursion depend on factors like a number of applications, the interior moisture content of the wood niche, the texture and kind of wood, and the temperature of wood.
 Lumber that has a jagged texture and low humidity content absorbs the solutions easily.

 There are many other added benefits of applying borate solutions on wooden articles.
 Even though these chemicals are highly noxious to those little devils, they reveal low toxicity to animals and humans.
 So you do not have to worry about the safety quotient of your children and pets.
 Once the lumber is treated and dehydrated, borate fortification is extremely enduring.
 What’s more, borates do not impinge on the workability or outer appearance of the wood.
 Features like non-corrosion to metal fasteners and no odor enhances their cost-effectiveness.